jubalh/awesome-package-maintainer/README.md

 ## Software
 *This will not be an accurate history lesson.
 We just want to give readers an idea*

-In the early days people were sitting infront of their Slackware machine and when they wanted to install a new software they had to do this by hand.
+In the early days people were sitting in front of their Slackware machine and when they wanted to install a new software they had to do this by hand.
 They got a tarball with the sources from a website, via mail(ing list), from an (FTP) server, from CVS and so on.
 They inspected the sources and learned how to build the software.
 A popular way are/were Makefiles.